Marisa Paredes: Life and career

-She has appeared in several other acclaimed films, including In a Glass Cage (1986) by Agustí Villaronga (Majorca), Life Is Beautiful (1998) by Roberto Benigni (Italy), Deep Crimson (1996) by Arturo Ripstein and The Devil's Backbone (2001) by Guillermo del Toro (both from Mexico).
+She appeared in several other acclaimed films, including In a Glass Cage (1986) by Agustí Villaronga (Majorca), Life Is Beautiful (1998) by Roberto Benigni (Italy), Deep Crimson (1996) by Arturo Ripstein and The Devil's Backbone (2001) by Guillermo del Toro (both from Mexico).

 In 1996, she was given the National Film Award by the Spanish Ministry of Culture.
 From 2000 to 2003 she was the president of the Academia de las Artes y las Ciencias Cinematográficas de España.
-This period has been one of the most controversial ones as in the beginnings of the Iraq War, the workers of the cinema industry complained about this and other polemical issues.

 In 2007, she was given at Gijón International Film Festival, a National Film Award named after Nacho Martinez.
-Her last cinematic success was the film Latin Lover (Spanish: Mi familia Italiana) (2015).

-In the 1970s, she had a domestic partnership of about 7 years with filmmaker Antonio Isasi-Isasmendi, whom with she had one daughter, María Isasi.
-Since 1983, she has been in a relationship with Chema Prado.
+In the 1970s, she had a domestic partnership of about seven years with filmmaker Antonio Isasi-Isasmendi, whom with she had one daughter, María Isasi.
+Between 1983 and her death, she had been in a relationship with Chema Prado.